Homological approximations in persistence theory: Introduction

 In order to motivate the study of dim-hom invariants, we return to our discussion of classical invariants.
 While the dimension vector is easy to compute, it is agnostic to the maps comprising the persistence module.
 In persistence theory, however, we are often interested in how long topological features \emph{persist} through a filtration.
 By construction, this is precisely the information stored in the maps comprising the module.
 One way to incorporate this information is to use the \emph{rank invariant}, defined by

 where $\rk M(a,b)$ denotes the rank of the linear map $M(a,b)$ in the traditional sense.
 This invariant was first introduced in \cite{CZ}, where it was the first invariant tailored for multiparameter persistence homology.
 We note the rank invariant is strictly finer than the dimension vector, since for all $a \in \poset$ one has $\dim M(a) = \rk M(a,a)$.
+(It is straightforward to construct modules with the same dimension vector but different rank invariants.)

 When $\poset$ is totally ordered, the rank invariant is equivalent to the barcode, see \cite[Theorem~12]{CZ}.
 This in particular means that the rank invariant is \emph{complete} in this case; i.e., that the isomorphism class of a persistence module can be recovered from its barcode.
 For more general posets, however, there exist nonisomorphic persistence modules with the same rank invariant.
 See e.g. Example~\ref{ex:recVrk}.